StanislavDitsan/Halloween-Quiz/README.md

 ## As a first time visitor I am able to:

 - View an alert message with instructions.

+- View the timer bar above the questions.

+- Get notified when the timer is up.

+- View an alert message once the quiz is finished.

+- The ability to hear the sound when submitting an answer.

 - See the difference between selecting the correct or incorrect answer with green for correct and red for incorrect.